ibm-watson-embedded-business-assistant/eba-example-agents/README.md

 * EBA Core Reasoning Machine
   * Curiosity extension
+  * More to come... deciding what to publicly share ;)

 Please log issues you encounter with EBA, and if you have a contribution, please submit a pull request.